Elon Musk testifies his 'pedo guy' tweet not meant to be taken literally

 Two days later, Musk lashed out at Unsworth in a series of tweets, including one which called the cave diver a "pedo guy."
 Musk later apologized for the comment, saying the term was a common insult in South Africa where he grew up.

-Pressed under questioning by lawyer Lin Wood, Musk testified that he did not mean for his tweet about Unsworth to be taken literally.
+Pressed further by the plaintiff's attorney Lin Wood, Musk testified he did not mean for his tweet about Unsworth to be taken literally.

 "I assume he did not mean to sodomize me with a submarine ...
 Just as I didn't literally mean he was a pedophile," he said.